Codecademy/docs/content/javascript/concepts/strings/terms/startsWith/startsWith.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.startsWith()` Python string method checks whether a string begins with the specified characters.
+The `.startsWith()` Javascript string method checks whether a string begins with the specified characters.
 It will only return a boolean value, either `true` or `false`.

 ## Syntax